MystenLabs/walrus-docs/docs/operator-guide/storage-node.md

 LimitNOFILE=65536
 ```

+Make sure to adjust any paths and, if desired, the log level.

 The `walrus-node` binary stores slivers in RocksDB, which means the data will be stored on disk, to
 a path configured by the `/opt/walrus/config/walrus-node.yaml` file.
+The full format with all
+mandatory and optional configuration parameters will be made available with the binary.

-Here are some important config params from a shortened version of the `walrus-node.yaml` config file
+Here are some important config params from a shortened version of the `walrus-node.yaml` config
+file:

 ```yaml
 storage_path: /opt/walrus/db